Markert Family Endowment

 Three generations enjoying the Nutcracker

-Bob has a twin brother, Bill, and a sister, Peggy Hubbell, who is married to Pastor Floyd Hubbell of South Bloomfield United Methodist Church in Ohio.
+Bob has a twin brother, Bill, and a sister, Peggy Hubbell, who is married to Methodist Pastor Floyd Hubbell.
 The friendship among these siblings are close, joyous and is special blessing.

 Young Avery Brusa who is the only grand child of Woody and Bob.